Dan Thurlow

-Dan Thurlow (born 1947) is a Colorado politician and former member of the Colorado House of Representatives from the 55th District, which encompasses the Mesa County communities of Clifton, Fruitvale, Grand Junction, Orchard Mesa, and Redlands.
+Dan Thurlow (born 1947) is a Colorado politician and former member of the Colorado House of Representatives from the 55th District, which encompassed the Mesa County communities of Clifton, Fruitvale, Grand Junction, Orchard Mesa, and Redlands.

 Thurlow, a Republican, is from Grand Junction.
 Although his legislative website lists his occupation as "Business owner," at least one news report indicates Thurlow sold his business.